devhawala/dodo/chs-config-files.md

 ## Clearinghouse configuration

+The following properties define the characteristics of a combined Clearinghouse and Authentication service in the Dodo configuration file:

+- `startChsAndAuthServices`
+do start Dodo's Clearinghouse service and Authentication service? (both can only be started (or not) together, as they serve the same domain jointly)
+_optional_, _default_: `true`

+- `organization`
+the name of the organization to be handled (served) by the clearinghouse and authentication services
+_optional_, _default_: `hawala`

+- `domain`
+the name of the domain to be handled (served) by the clearinghouse and authentication services
+_optional_, _default_: `dev`

+- `chsDatabaseRoot`
+the name of the directory where the property files defining the objects known in the clearinghouse database for `domain:organization` are located;
+the format of the property files for the different object types is defined in the next section **_Clearinghouse database_** in this document;
+if no value is specified (or it is invalid), then no users or services are defined, but all user names are accepted, with the password being the user name (case-insensitive) given for login
+_optional_ (no default)

+- `strongKeysAsSpecified`
+how to handle the contradiction in the specification _Authentication Protocol_ (XSIS 098404, April 1984), where the data used in the example does not match the specification for the strong key generation (section 5.3):
+if `true` encode each 4 char-block with the password to produce the next password (as specified, but this does match <i>not</i> the data in the example),
+else (if `false`) swap the encryption parameters, i.e. use each 4 char-block to encrypt the password of the last iteration to produce the new password (this contradicts the specification, but creates the data in the example...)
+_optional_, _default_: `true`

+Remark: If `startChsAndAuthServices` is `true`, then specifying the optional command line parameter `-dumpchs` will dump the content of the Clearinghouse database loaded from the configuration files.

+## Clearinghouse database

 Dodo provides a simple read-only database used for resolving distinguished names in the Clearinghouse service and handling passwords in the Authentication service.